Narration Change Class 9 Examples and Exercises

 Last nightThe Previous night

-Class 9 Narration Change Assertive Sentence
+Class 9 Narration Change of Assertive Sentences or Statement with Rules and Examples

 Go through the following Examples of Statements / Assertive Sentences in the sentences from Direct to Indirect Speech.